Nodal sets of Robin and Neumann eigenfunctions

-Thanks to the doubling inequality (\ref{eventu}) and the growth control lemma for zeros, i.e. Lemma \ref{wwhy}, we are ready to give the proof of Theorem \ref{th2}.
-We argue on scales of $r=1$.
-Let $x_0\in {\bf B}_{1/2}\subset \mathbb R^{n-1}$ be the point where the supremum of $|\bar u |$ is achieved.
+Thanks to the doubling inequality (\ref{eventu}) and the growth control lemma for zeros, i.e. Lemma \ref{wwhy}, we are ready to give the proof of Theorem \ref{thnew}.
+Since $r$ does not depend on $\lambda$, we can argue on scales of $r=1$.
+Let $p\in {\bf B}_{1/4}\subset \mathbb R^{n-1}$ be the point where the supremum of $| u |$ is achieved.
+After rescaling, we assume that $|u(p)|=1$.
 For each direction $\omega\in S^{n-2}$, we consider the function By the doubling inequality (\ref{eventu}) and Lemma \ref{wwhy}, we obtain that

 By the integral geometry estimates, we further derive that